-For the quarterly period ended September $30,\,2021$
+For the quarterly period ended March 31, 2022

-Commission file number 000-33067
+Commission file number000-33067

+MIDWEST ENERGY EMISSIONS CORP.
 (Exact name of Registrant as Specified in its Charter)

-Del aware 87-0398271 (State or oth ner jurisdiction · · · · · · · · · · · · · · · · · · · (I.R.S.
-Employer of incorporation n or organization) I dentification No.) 1810 14 ester Drive ana, Texas 75109 pal Executive offices) (Zip Code) ' . , · 1 (614) 505-6115 (Registrant's Tele ephone Number, Including Area Code) Not applicable ( Former Name Former Address and Former Fiscal Year, if Changed Since La ast Report) ( office rame, refiner reduces and Former Fiscar Fear, if Changed Since Ed ast resport) Securities registered pursuant to Section 12(b ) of the Act: None.
-Indicate by check mark whether the registrant months (or for such shorter period that the reg Indicate by check mark whether the registra (§232.405 of this chapter) during the preceding Regulation S-T Indicate by check mark whether the registra company.
-See the definition of "large acceleration of the company o Large accelerated filer П Accelerated filer П Non-accelerated filer Smaller reporting company Troit deconstance mor Emerging growth company If an emerging growth company, indicate by accounting standards provided pursuant to Se eriod for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined b by Rule 12b-2 of the Exchange Act).
-Yes□ No ⊠ State the number of shares outstanding of e outstanding as of November 15, 2021. ach of the Issuer's classes of o common stock, as of the latest practicable date: Common, \$.001 par value per share89,265,951
+Delaware 87-0398271 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No. 1810 Jester Drive Corsicana, Texas 75109 (Address of principal Executive offices) (Zip Code) (614) 505-6115 (Registrant's Telephone Number, Including Area Code) Not applicable (Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report) Securities registered pursuant to Section 12(b) of the Act: None.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definition of "large accelerated filer", "accelerated filer", "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer X Non-accelerated filer X Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes□ No ⊠

+State the number of shares outstanding of each of the Issuer's classes of common stock, as of the latest practicable date: Common, \$.001 par value per share,